MCJack123/craftos2/README.md

   * Can be disabled with `--without-hpdf`, `--with-html` or `--with-txt`
 * ncurses
   * Can be disabled with `--without-ncurses`, will disable CLI support
+* SDL_mixer 2.0+
+  * Can be disabled with `--without-sdl_mixer`, will disable audio disc support
+  * For MP3 support, libmpg123 is required
+  * For FLAC support, libFLAC is required
 * The path to the ROM package can be changed with `--prefix=<path>`, which will store the ROM at `<path>/share/craftos`

 You can get all of these dependencies with: